The following is an excerpt from Out of My Mind:

 The Great Wall

-During his 2016 campaign, President Donald Trump proudly claimed, “I will build a great wall and nobody builds walls better than me, believe me.”
-Now, after nearly 15 months of POTUS Donald Trump, I have to say that he has proven it to me beyond any doubt
+During his 2016 campaign, United States President, Donald Trump proudly claimed, “I will build a great wall and nobody builds walls better than me, believe me.”
+Now, after nearly 15 months of POTUS (President Of The United States) Donald Trump, I have to say that he has proven it to me beyond any doubt.

 No, he has not yet built his promised wall between the USA and Mexico, but he has erected walls virtually everywhere he has gone, or even spoken about.